 Given the number of sites S. tsugae has now been found at, with many trees being on private properties and the likelihood that other trees are diseased but unreported, eradication of the pest from Great Britain is not considered feasible.
+Investigations into the distribution of the pest in Northern Ireland are ongoing, but findings on mature trees indicate eradication there is also very unlikely to be feasible.

-Isolated outbreaks in Great Britain, related to recently planted trees, could be eradicated by removal and destruction of the trees by burning or deep burial.
+Isolated outbreaks in the UK, related to recently planted trees, could be eradicated by removal and destruction of the trees by burning or deep burial.
 Care would need to be taken that all plant debris e.g. cones, dead needles are removed from the site, as the pathogen can survive and produce fruiting bodies on such debris.